cpanyjs/CPany/README.md

 ### Netlify Deploy

-The template repository has provided Netlify `netlify.toml`, so you can just add your repository to Netlify without any configuration.
+The template repository has provided config file `netlify.toml`, so you can just add your repository to Netlify without any configuration.

 ### Github Pages Deploy